Distinguished Early Career Grant

 The Distinguished Early Career Grant is available to tenured faculty at UST who have completed at least 4 years and not more than 10 years of service at UST at the time of application (tenure track faculty who have received official notification of tenure prior to the June 1 deadline may apply).
 Faculty whose appointments at St. Thomas include regular release time for scholarly work and endowed chairs are not eligible for this grant.
 Faculty can be awarded the Distinguished Early Career Grant only once.
 Two awards are available per year.

 Applicants must show evidence of national or international reputation by providing information on external funding of peer reviewed work, publications by a recognized publisher, or national or international awards from professional societies.
-Applicants who do not meet these requirements are encouraged to apply for Research Grants, Levels 1-2.
+Applicants who do not meet these requirements are encouraged to apply for Research Grants.

 The essence of the grant is to provide the recipient with a three course release from teaching for scholarly work over a two year period (a total of six course releases).
-Awardees are otherwise expected to continue with their regular faculty duties during the time of the grant (teaching, administrative and service duties).
+Awardees are otherwise expected to continue with their regular faculty duties during the time of the grant (teaching, administrative and service duties), and no more than two course releases may be taken during a semester.
 These awards may not be used for course or curriculum development, pursuit of a higher degree, revision of existing written work, or purchase of equipment.